Aliases for AGAP2 Gene

 GeneCards Summary for AGAP2 Gene

 AGAP2 (ArfGAP With GTPase Domain, Ankyrin Repeat And PH Domain 2) is a Protein Coding gene.
-Among its related pathways are Developmental Biology and Endocytosis.
-GO annotations related to this gene include GTP binding and GTPase activator activity.
-An important paralog of this gene is ASAP3.
+Diseases associated with AGAP2 include Spinal Canal Intradural Extramedullary Neoplasm and Fragile X Syndrome.
+Among its related pathways are Prolactin Signaling Pathway and FoxO signaling pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activator activity.
+An important paralog of this gene is AGAP1.